 It is a diagram representing the steps (i.e., the process) taken by a user to meet a specific goal.
-The purpose is to understand the customers, ensuring consistency, and improve the quality of customer experience at all touchpoints and across all channels.
+The purpose is to understand the customers, ensure consistency, and improve customer experience quality at all touchpoints and across all channels.

 It is a software development technique to reach a common understanding with stakeholders on each requirement’s importance.
 The MoSCoW method is useful to determine the priorities: Must have, Should have, Could have, and Would like but won’t get; when you have fixed or tight deadlines and giving the biggest benefits in the fastest possible time frame.

-It is a blueprint outlining every step, from the entry point, the user has to take with your product or service in order to meet a goal.
-It helps designers understand and anticipate the cognitive patterns of our users and create products.
+It is a blueprint outlining every step, from the user’s entry point to take with your product or service to meet a goal.
+User Flow helps designers understand and anticipate the cognitive patterns of our users and create products.

-By following the “design thinking” and a user-centered design theory, a UX designer’s mission is to enable companies to make digital products based on a deep understanding of human behaviors, goals, and motivations.
+By following the “design thinking” and a user-centred design theory, a UX designer’s mission is to enable companies to make digital products based on a deep understanding of human behaviours, goals, and motivations.
 UI/UX Designer

-The sitemap shows the hierarchy and navigation structure of a website and how pages are prioritized, linked, and labeled.
+The sitemap shows the hierarchy and navigation structure of a website and how pages are prioritized, linked and labelled.
 It allows you to have a full overview, link pages for a good SEO, pinpoint pages hidden under unintuitive labels, trim off unnecessary pages, and keep what is important.

 Low-fidelity Prototypes or Wireframes